zanymuzik/notes/TF in Practice.md

 ### CNN - Convolutions and Pooling
 - Convolutions are like filters to extract features from images
-- Pooling is merging the result of convolution while reducing the image dimention
+- Pooling is compressing the result of convolution while reducing the image dimension

 > tf.keras.layers.Conv2D(num_conv, (3, 3), activation='relu', input_shape=(28, 28, 1))
 > tk.keras.layers.MaxPooling2D(2, 2)